 I am often asked how I ended up starting a software company for plant breeding.
+The quick answer I give is “an interview and a flight”.
 Honestly, it was never my plan even for a second, and looking back I can identify the critical moments.
-When we do such reflection, we can be surprised by what we see, and better still, learn to identify such pivotal moments or events for our future.
+When we do such reflection, we can be surprised by what we see.
+And better still, learn to identify such pivotal moments or events for our future.
 Here’s my story, even if it seems somewhat unbelievable.

 I happened to visit Professor Tony Hunt in his office.
 I told him I had studied math and computer science at the University of Waterloo and was now in his Crop Science program.
 He asked if I could possibly write a system on the IBM Mainframe (no PCs in the 1970s!) to handle his winter wheat breeding program.
 I said “Yes,” not fully knowing what was involved.
 He immediately hired me for the summer.